 Equitable Language: We are replacing non-inclusive language from InDesign 2022 (version 17.0) onwards, to reflect core Adobe values of inclusivity.
 Any reference to Master page is replaced by Parent page in our Help articles for the English, Danish, Hungarian, Spanish, Italian, Brazilian, Portuguese, and Japanese locales.

 Each document includes at least one named layer.
 By using multiple layers, you can create and edit specific areas or kinds of content in your document without affecting other areas or kinds of content.
 For example, if your document prints slowly because it contains many large graphics, you can use one layer for just the text in your document; then, when it’s time to proofread the text, you can hide all other layers and quickly print the text layer only.
 You can also use layers to display alternate design ideas for the same layout, or versions of advertisements for different regions.

 Think of layers as transparent sheets stacked on top of each other.
 If a layer doesn’t have objects on it, you can see through it to any objects on layers behind it.

 Additional layer notes:

 Each document layer has a disclosure triangle that can be expanded to reveal the objects and their stacking order on that layer for the active spread.
 Groups, buttons, and multi-state objects also have disclosure triangles that can be expanded to display their contained objects.
 You can re-order these objects, lock and unlock them, and add or remove them from groups.

-Objects on masters appear at the bottom of each layer.
-Master items can appear in front of document page objects if the master page objects are on a higher layer.
-(See About masters, stacking order, and layers.)
+Objects on parents appear at the bottom of each layer.
+Parent items can appear in front of document page objects if the parent page objects are on a higher layer.
+(See About parents, stacking order, and layers.)

 For information on converting layers from Adobe PageMaker® or QuarkXPress, see Converting QuarkXPress and PageMaker documents.